 Make sure you're on the correct site

 When browsing other websites, also keep in mind whether they have the green lock icon or not.
-Please refrain from sharing personal and sensitive information on websites that do not have a green lock icon.
+Please refrain from sharing personal and sensitive information on websites that do not have a lock icon.

 Monitor your account activity